robotframework/robotframework/doc/userguide/src/Appendices/EvaluatingExpressions.rst

     Should Be True keyword
         Should Be True    ${x} > 0

-This section explains how the expression is evaluated and how variables in the expression are handled.
 Notice that instead of creating complicated expressions, it is often better to move the logic into a `test library`_.
 That typically eases maintenance and also enhances execution speed.